dive-be/nova-froala-field/README.md

 ## Contributing

 To contribute, simply make a pull request to this repository with your changes.
 Make sure they are documented well in your pull request description.

-## Credits

-- [Slava Razum](https://github.com/slavarazum) For creating the original plugin
-- [Woeler](https://github.com/slavarazum) For updating the abandoned plugin to Froala version 4, Laravel version 9 and Mix version 6
-- [All Contributors][link-contributors]

 ## License